Lucia's Blog: 2021

 • Do Not Underestimate The Power Of Our Enemy:

 We Christians must be aware that our foe is fiercely dangerous and seeks to destroy us and Christ's cause.
-Since he is powerful, we must not let our guard down, but fight him tooth and nailWe must not give him more power than he already has!
+Since he is powerful, we must fight him tooth and nail, not let our guard downWe must not give him more power than he already has!
 Can't you see that he and his demonic army want to destroy our faith and take away our credibility by making us stumble into sin?
 Take heed!

 "Be sober-minded; be watchful.
 Your adversary the devil prowls around like a roaring lion, seeking someone to devour."
 (1 Peter 5:8)

 It is not fiction.
 Satan is a reality in our lives whether we like it or not!
-So, we must be prepared to attack him with all of our might.
+So, we must be prepared to attack him with all our might.
 We must learn his evil abilities or tactics.
 Consider Jude 9 on how we must treat Satan.

 "But when the archangel Michael, contending with the devil, was disputing about the body of Moses, he did not presume to pronounce a blasphemous judgment, but said, 'The Lord rebuke you.'"